 With So Many Online Accounts, Is It Time For A Password Manager?

-In a previous post I wrote about why reusing passwords is a bad idea.
+In a previous post I wrote about how reusing passwords leads to email hacking and other bad things.
 But, in a world where more and more services like banking, hydro, cellular, takeout food, online shopping and more are encouraging us to use online portals, having a long list of different passwords for each account is becoming cumbersome.
 This is where you may be tempted to recycle passwords.
 But for security reasons, reusing passwords is frowned upon.
 The password manager was developed to address this modern day need for password management.
 But should you use one?

 What Is A Password Manager?